PetrKryslUCSD/FinEtoolsFlexBeams.jl/docs/src/tutorials/prestressed_column_modal_tut.md

 K = CB.stiffness(femm, geom0, u0, Rfield0, dchi);
 ```

-Now we construct the means of applying the concentrated force of prestress at the movable node.
+Now we construct the means of applying the concentrated force of prestress at
+the movable node.
 The node is the "boundary" of the domain of the column.

 ```julia
 loadbdry = FESetP1(reshape([movable], 1, 1))
 ```

-The concentrated force can be considered a distributed loading at a single point.
+The concentrated force can be considered a distributed loading at a single
-This distributed loading can be integrated with a quadrature rule suitable for
+point.
+This distributed loading can be integrated with a quadrature rule
-a single point domains.
+suitable for a single point domains.

 ```julia
 lfemm = FEMMBase(IntegDomain(loadbdry, PointRule()))
 ```

 We assume that the magnitude of the force is unity.
+Note that the force is
+applied in the positive direction along the beam, meaning as tensile.
+Therefore, buckling will be caused by applying  a negative buckling factor.
-The buckling factor corresponding to failure is then the value of the Euler force.
+Numerically, the buckling factor corresponding to failure is then of the
+magnitude of the Euler force.

 ```julia
 fi = ForceIntensity(FFlt[0, 1.0, 0, 0, 0, 0]);
 ```

-The distributed loading is now integrated over the "volume" of the integration domain.
+The distributed loading is now integrated over the "volume" of the integration
+domain.

 ```julia
 F = CB.distribloads(lfemm, geom0, dchi, fi, 3);